Gauged Gromov-Witten theory for small spheres: Symplectic vortices and gauged Gromov-Witten invariants

-We denote by $M(P,X)_\rho$ the union over classes $d$, and $M(\Sigma,X)_\rho$ the union over types $P$.
-Note that the first Chern class of $P$ is determined by the homology class $d_K$ via the projection $X_K \to BK$.
-The formal tangent space to the $M(P,X)_\rho$ is the kernel of a Fredholm operator which is an combination of the covariant derivative of the underlying connection and the Cauchy-Riemann operator associated to the almost complex structure.
-We first give the spaces of connections and sections the structure of Banach manifolds by taking completions with respect to Sobolev norms $\| \cdot \|_{p,k}$.
+Let $M^K(P,X)_\rho$ be the union over classes $d$, and $M^K(\Sigma,X)_\rho$ the union over types $P$.
+Note that the first Chern class of $P$ is determined by the homology class of $u_K$ via the projection $X_K \to BK$.
+The formal tangent space to $M^K(P,X)_\rho$ is the kernel of a Fredholm operator given as follows.
+We first give the spaces of connections and sections the structure of Banach manifolds by taking completions with respect to Sobolev norms $\| \cdot \|_{k,p}$ for positive integers $k,p$.
 For $p>2$, define